williiam-tran/ttl-class-sync/content/index.md

 # ~~Why do I tell you all this?~~ Why not?

-I realized some time ago that these privileges I received should not be taken for granted as I wouldn't trade them for anything.
+I realized some time ago that the privileges I received should not be taken for granted, as I wouldn't trade them for anything.
 Now, I see them as something I **have to bear** on my shoulders, my responsibilities.
-The spark of life 🌟I received should be passed down, not because I must or should, but because I want to, sincerely.
+The spark of life 🌟I received is something I long to share, driven by both my sense of obligation and wholeheartedness. j
 ### Passing The Torch 🔥🔥🔥
 Back in the days, my mother brought up the idea that I should take on teaching as a profession.
 I used to despise that so much, claiming I hated teaching without any real reason — I still don't know why I said that.
 Ironically enough, I started tutoring in 12th grade, have had more than 100 students, and now you guys are my next endeavors.